 The heliosphere is the sun’s extended atmosphere that surrounds the entire solar system.
+It is a vast, bubble-like region of space which surrounds and is created by the Sun.

 This extended atmosphere is called the heliosphere.
 It consists of ionized gas (plasma), particles and magnetic field that interacts with the interplanetary environment producing different effects that we collectively call space weather.